blueOkiris/simple-web-browser/README.md

 If you want to install it somewhere:
 - Build with `cargo build --release`
-- Copy the binary "swb" from target to the install location, /opt/swb/
+- Copy the binary "swb" from target/release to /usr/bin/
-- Create a plugins/ folder in the install location and copy into it the libswb_bookmarks.so and libswb_webkit.so files from target/release/
+- Create a plugins/ folder in the install location, /opt/swb/, and copy into it the libswb_bookmarks.so and libswb_webkit.so files from target/release/
-- Copy your adblock/ folder containing the blockit.so file into that folder as well
+- Copy your adblock/ folder containing the blockit.so file and adblock-rust-server into /opt/swb/ as well
-- Copy ~/.cargo/bin/adblock-rust-server to /opt/swb/adblock
-- `sudo ln -s /opt/swb/swb /usr/bin/swb`
 - Copy swb.desktop to /usr/share/applications and copy swb-icon.png /usr/share/pixmap

 Again, once the package is made, it will do all that jazz for you